 What is skin cancer?

-Basal cell carcinoma and squamous cell carcinoma are the most common types of skin cancer and may also sometimes be referred to as "non-melanoma skin cancer.”
+Basal cell carcinoma and squamous cell carcinoma are the most common types of skin cancer and are sometimes called “non-melanoma skin cancer.”

-Melanoma is not as common as basal cell or squamous cell carcinomas, but is the most dangerous form of skin cancer.
-If left untreated or caught in a late stage, melanomas are more likely to spread to organs beyond the skin, making it difficult to treat and increasing the chances of death from skin cancer.
+Melanoma is not as common as basal cell or squamous cell carcinomas but is the most dangerous form of skin cancer.
+If left untreated or caught in a late-stage, melanomas are more likely to spread to organs beyond the skin, making them difficult to treat and potentially life-limiting.

 Fortunately, if skin cancer is identified and treated early, most are cured.
-This is why it is important to take a few safeguards and to talk with your healthcare provider if you think you are showing any signs of skin cancer.
+This is why it is important to take a few safeguards and to talk with your healthcare provider if you think you have any signs of skin cancer.